AlexXavierRuiz571/savr-budget-app/README.md

-# 💸 Savr: Budget Simulation App
+# 💸 Savr: Budget Tracker App

-**Savr** is a responsive budget simulation app built from scratch as a cumulative project alongside my learning in the **TripleTen Software Engineering program**.
+**Savr** is a responsive budget tracking app built from scratch as a cumulative project alongside my learning in the **TripleTen Software Engineering program**.
 This project brings together everything I've learned so far — from semantic HTML and modular CSS to clean, event-driven JavaScript — and demonstrates real-world front-end practices.

 ---